alexeysas/sdc-behavioral-cloning/writeup_template.md

 * Edge detection - to emphsize road borders.
 * Tried regions of interests using different forms and shapes.

 Nothing worked well to improve model behavior.
-Final - I've realized that the main issue of the model is that it is biased to the small angles and almost always left the road heading straight forward:
+Finally, I've realized that the main issue of the model is that it is biased to the small angles and almost always left the road heading straight forward:

 So I've build the histogram to visualize the collected data: